michal-shecter-2/HackatonTestAutomation/README.md

 # HackatonTestAutomation

+## About the project:

+This project is an automation infrastructure that supports multiple platforms.

-This project performs automated testing of various applications:
+## This project performs automated testing of various applications:

 •	Web based application